Weighted Geometric Mean, Minimum Mediated Set, and Optimal Simple Second-Order Cone Representation: Introduction

 The second-order cone representation for weighted geometric mean inequalities allows one to give (approximate) semidefinite representations for many matrix functions, as revealed in \cite{fawzi2017lieb,fawzi2019semidefinite,sagnol2013}.
 These functions include the matrix power function \cite{helton2015free}, Lieb's function, the Tsallis entropy, the Tsallis relative entropy \cite{fawzi2017lieb}, the matrix logarithm function \cite{fawzi2019semidefinite}, which have various applications in matrix optimization and quantum information.

 A relevant problem to Problem (\uppercase\expandafter{\romannumeral1}) is

 (\uppercase\expandafter{\romannumeral2}) \emph{Given a set of points $\{\a_{i}\}_{i=1}^m\subseteq\R^{m-1}$ forming the vertices of a simplex and a point $\a_{m+1}=\sum_{i=1}^{m}\lambda_i\a_i$ with $(\lambda_i)_{i=1}^m\in\Q_+^m$ and $\sum_{i=1}^m\lambda_i=1$, find as few points as possible (say, $\{\a_{i}\}_{i=m+2}^{m+n}$) such that every point in $\{\a_{i}\}_{i=m+1}^{m+n}$ is an average of two distinct points in $\{\a_{i}\}_{i=1}^{m+n}$.} Problem (\uppercase\expandafter{\romannumeral2}) arises from the study of nonnegative circuit polynomials \cite{magron2023sonc,soncsocp}.
 Sums of nonnegative circuit polynomials (SONC) were proposed by Iliman and De Wolff as certificates of polynomial nonnegativity \cite{iw}, and have been employed to solve sparse polynomial optimization problem in a ``degree-free'' manner \cite{diw,dkw,magron2023sonc}.
 The set of points $\{\a_{i}\}_{i=m+1}^{m+n}$ considered in Problem (\uppercase\expandafter{\romannumeral2}) is called a (minimum) mediated set.
-Mediated sets over integers were initially introduced by Reznick in \cite{re} to study agiforms, and were extended to the rational case by the author and Magron \cite{soncsocp}.
+Mediated sets over integers were initially introduced by Reznick in \cite{re} to study agiforms, and were extended to the rational case by Wang and Magron \cite{soncsocp}.
 It was proved in \cite{magron2023sonc} that a circuit polynomial is nonnegative if and only if it can be written as a sum of binomial squares supported on a mediated set, with the number of binomial squares equaling the number of points contained in the mediated set.
+In \cite{blekherman2022moments}, the notion of mediated sets plays an important role in the study of the tropicalization of pseudo-moment cones and discrete mid-point convexity.
 More recent research on mediated sets can be found in \cite{hartzer2022initial,powers2021note}.

 Interestingly, it turns out that solutions to Problem (\uppercase\expandafter{\romannumeral1}) are in a one-to-one correspondence to solutions to Problem (\uppercase\expandafter{\romannumeral2}).
 As one would see later, the development of both theory and algorithms in the present paper deeply relies on this appealing connection.